otwcode/open-doors-code/README.md

 You will be prompted to answer two questions:

     Chapter file names are chapter ids?
 Y/N

 Look at the file names in `chapters_path`  and compare against the `chapterid` column in the database.
-For efiction, these are most likely to be the same (ie Y) , but for AA or other databases they probably are more likely to be a human readable name instead (N).
+For eFiction, these are most likely to be the same (ie Y) , but for AA or other databases they probably are more likely to be a human readable name instead (N).

     Importing chapters: pick character encoding (check for curly quotes):
     1 = Windows 1252
     enter = UTF-8

 See note below about encoding problems.

-If there are duplicate chapters (for example if co-authored stories were listed under each author), the script will try to deduplicate them by only keeping the duplicate whose `author_id` is the same as the `authorid` in the `story` table.
+If there are duplicate chapters (for example if co-authored stories were listed under each author), the script will try to deduplicate them by only keeping the duplicate whose `author_id` is the same as the `author_id` in the `story` table.
 It will list duplicates it has found in the console output.

-Common problems to look out for when processing chapters:
+#### Common problems to look out for when processing chapters

+*Tip*: Some of these problems might be easier to fix by loading the chapters into MySQL and then exporting the `chapters` table as a MySQL dump.
+You can then perform edit-replace operations on all the chapters at once (though be very careful not to break the MySQL commands!).
+Then you can import the edited dump back into MySQL.

 - Email addresses in story files.
-These should be removed to protect the authors, but check for any stories that include fictional email conversations between the characters.
-Use a text editor that can find and replace across multipe files using Regular expressions (regex).
+These should be replaced with the text `[email address removed]` to protect the authors, but check for any stories that include fictional email conversations between the characters (you probably want to keep the made up addresses in that case).
+Use a text editor that can find and replace using Regular expressions (regex) - for example Notepad++ on Windows or Sublime on Mac.
 To find email addresses try: `.*(\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,4}\b).*`
 - Navigation for the original site should be removed.
 (This is not typically a problem for eFiction sites)
 - Other links may need to be removed depending on where they linked to.
-(If they are relative links they definitely should be removed).
-Regex to find opening and closing <a> tags : `</?a(?:(?= )[^>]*)?>`
+If they are relative links they definitely should be removed.
+Regex to find opening and closing <a> tags so you can find the links: `</?a(?:(?= )[^>]*)?>`
 - Encoding problems - these result in curly quotes and accented characters being replaced by rubbish characters.
-Trying "Windows 1252" instead of "UTF-8" when prompted may solve this, or you might have to edit-replace the broken characters in the affected story files.
+Trying "Windows 1252" instead of "UTF-8" when running the script may solve this, or you might have to edit-replace the broken characters in the affected chapters.
 - In some cases, a story file might contain a character that prevents it from being copied to the MySQL table.
 Edit the story manually to resolve.
 - Missing stories - sometimes the url in the database doesn't exactly match the path to the story.
 You should check for empty chapters after this step and look for their corresponding chapter files manually.
-If found, paste the HTML of the story into the empty `text` column for that row.
+If found, paste the HTML of the story into the empty `text` column for that row in MySQL.
 - If the authors table has co-authors listed with 2 email addresses in an entry, create a new line in the authors table for the second author, amend the first author, then put the second author ID into the `coauthor_id` column of the stories table
 - The author table may need to be de-duped